Usagimimi/zigbeebox/README.md

 ### Development in progress!

 ## Objectives
-* Use mostly THT and superior SMD components, allow soldering by hand with average tools
+* Use mostly THT and superior SMD components to allow soldering by hand with average tools
-* Design dimensions of PCB to fit in a cheap metal enclosure
+* PCB dimensions are designed to fit in a cheap metal enclosure
-* Avoid dongle-style layout, assist final placement away from any interference
+* Avoid dongle-style layout to assist final placement away from any interference

 ## Teaser: